|UCAS course code:||GL40|

 Each module is assessed by coursework only, which may include class tests.

-A variety of assessment methods are used across the programme, including individual and group-based practical assignments and presentations, formative and summative class tests, laboratory log books and development of written reports.
+A variety of assessment methods are used across the programme, including reports, presentations, online tests, set exercises and practical skill assessments.

 Graduates from this course have been successful in gaining full Membership (MBCS) of the British Computer Society, the Chartered Institute for IT.